 Hockey Alberta expects each association, team, parent, volunteer, and staff member to take all reasonable steps to safeguard participants against bullying, harassment, and abuse - especially young participants - and protect them from any form of violence.
 There is a shared responsibility with parents and guardians to nurture the physical and emotional well-being of our players.

-BULLYING, ABUSE, HARASSMENT >
+MALTREATMENT, BULLYING, HARASSMENT >

 HOCKEY CANADA FAIR PLAY CODES >